Clomid 《Clomiphene》

 Humblemedicals.com

-What is glucophage tablet?
+What is the Glucophage tablet?

 Glucophage (metformin) is an oral diabetes medicine that helps to lower your blood glucose to as normal a level as possible.